Chocolate Benefits Your Cognitive Function

 - Another interesting fact is that cocoa contains oleic acid, a type of monounsaturated fat that helps control and regulate LDL cholesterol.
 It’s a good thing to keep in mind.

 This ancient and delicious food should be consumed as if it were a gift from nature herself.
 That is to say, have it in small amounts and accompany it with other healthy living habits.

-We know you’ll enjoy it – and of course, your health will too.
+We know you’ll enjoy it – and, your health will too.